Unlike writers, public speakers can present other people's ideas as their own without being guilty of plagiarism.

 a. the feedback sent to a speaker by the listener.

-b. the means by which a message is communicated.
+As your textbook explains, the means by which a message is communicated is termed the

-Answer: b. the means by which a message is communicated.
+As your textbook explains, the means by which a message is communicated is termed the

 Which of the following aspects of public speaking is least likely to help strengthen your skills as a critical thinker?